-Find a quick pre-travel guide with the most important travel information for Peru.
+Find a quick pre-travel guide with the most important travel information before talking about the most unique places in Peru.

 Tips and Tricks for Peru

-Do not drink the tap water- drink bottled water only!
+- Do not drink tap water- drink bottled water only!

-Avoid drinking alcohol for the first 24 hours in high altitude and aim for large lunch and small dinner since digestion can be affected.
-Bringing over the counter meds like Pepto and Dramamine can help a bit as can local remedies of coca tea if needed.
+- Avoid drinking alcohol for the first 24 hours at a high altitude and aim for large lunch and small dinner since digestion can be affected.
+Bringing over-the-counter meds like Pepto and Dramamine can help a bit, as can local remedies of coca tea if needed.

-Be sure to get any necessary travel vaccinations especially if you plan to visit the Amazon jungle which would also require anti-malarial pills.
+- Be sure to get any necessary travel vaccinations especially if you plan to visit the Amazon jungle, requiring anti-malarial pills.

-When shopping always barter and haggle!
-Like most places in the USA tipping is expecting (I generally go with a 10% rule).
+- When shopping, always haggle!
+Like most places in the USA, tipping is expected (I generally go with a 10% rule).

-Be conscious of the fact that every city has good and bad areas- research before you go so you know your good areas and stay in them.
+- Be conscious that every city has good and bad areas- research before you go so you know your good areas and stay in them.

-Knowing some Spanish (even just the basics) is also very helpful.
-I do not speak Spanish fluently but over the years have gained enough to ask directions, have basic conversations and understanding which can be incredibly helpful, pick up a phrasebook and practice before going.
-If you are staying mainly in coastal areas where tourism is more common English will be more widely spoken.
+- Knowing some Spanish (even just the basics) is also beneficial.
+I do not speak Spanish fluently, but over the years have gained enough to ask for directions, have basic conversations and understanding, which can be incredibly helpful, pick up a phrasebook, and practice before going.
+If you are staying mainly in coastal areas where tourism is more common, English is more widely spoken.

-Be sure to wear a bra (this will help in avoiding unwanted sexual attention in Latin America), catcalling is common but always ignore and just continue walking, it’s best to avoid confrontation.
+- Be sure to wear a bra (this will help avoid unwanted sexual attention in Latin America).
+Catcalling is common, but always ignore it and continue walking.
+It’s best to avoid confrontation.